138 Famous Warren Buffett Quotes. Money & Investing Explained

 “If you cannot control your emotions, you cannot control your money.”

-Referring to the emotional and logical balance required in good decision making, Buffett makes a serious statement about how to approach all decisions, not just investing.
+Referring to the emotional and logical balance required in good decision-making, Buffett makes a serious statement about approaching all decisions, not just investing.

 “Without passion, you don’t have energy.
 Without energy, you have nothing.”

-Set goals that make you passionate is you are passionate about what you do; you will be motivated.
+Set goals that make you passionate.
+If you are passionate about what you do, you will be motivated.
 That motivation will give you the energy to keep going.
-Buffett is in his mid 80’s and will never retire due to his energy and passion.
+Buffett is in his mid-80s and will never retire due to his energy and passion.

-Here Buffett shares a pearl of wisdom regarding seeing problems for what they really are.
-Here the problem larger than most people would understand; you need to be able to see the big picture problem and be prepared to make drastic changes.
+Buffett shares a pearl of wisdom regarding seeing problems for what they are.
+Here, the problem is larger than most people would understand; you need to be able to see the big picture and be prepared to make drastic changes.

-I love this quote and use it all the time, but what it is really saying to you should look at the motivations of others; if you do not understand who is going to lose on a deal, it is probably you.
+I love this quote and use it all the time, but it says that you should look at the motivations of others; if you do not understand who will lose on a deal, it is probably you.

-“Can you really explain to a fish what it’s like to walk on land?
-One day on land is worth a thousand years of talking about it, and one day running a business has exactly the same kind of value.”
+“Can you explain to a fish what walking on land is like?
+One day on land is worth a thousand years of talking about it, and one day running a business has the same value.”

-This really means that talk is cheap; if you want to gain insight and experience, you actually have to go and do it.
+This means that talk is cheap; you must do it to gain insight and experience.

-“If past history was all that is needed to play the game of money, the richest people would be librarians.”
+“If history were all that was needed to win the game of money, the richest people would be librarians.”

-Referring to the stock chart analysis, Buffett is explaining that the past history of a stock price is no indicator of future performance.
+Referring to the stock chart analysis, Buffett explains that a stock’s past history is no indicator of future performance.
 The key to investing is understanding and discovering a valuable business at a great price.

-This refers to the fact we are all sitting on the shoulders of giants, and we all benefit from the hard work and foresight of our ancestors that went before us.
+This refers to the fact we are all sitting on the shoulders of giants, and we all benefit from the hard work and foresight of our ancestors who went before us.

-“Tell me who your heroes are, and I’ll tell you how you’ll turn out to be.”
+“Tell me your heroes, and I’ll tell you how you turn out.”

 “It’s better to hang out with people better than you.
 Pick out associates whose behavior is better than yours, and you’ll drift in that direction.”